Optimal - The Blog

 Support for anterior pituitary dysfunction would depend on the cause of dysfunction and what hormones are affected.

-Monitoring relevant biomarkers may assist in the assessment including those listed above, as well as evaluation of cortisol and resilience to stress.
+Monitoring relevant biomarkers, including those listed above, as well as evaluating cortisol and resilience to stress, may assist in the assessment.

-It is especially important to identify the cause of anterior dysfunction in order to support function.
+Identifying the cause of anterior dysfunction to support function is especially important.
 Causes of disruption to anterior pituitary hormones include pituitary abscess, radiation damage, traumatic brain injury, CVA, and even snake bites.

-Blood chemistry evaluation should include thyroid profile, basal cortisol, prolactin, and growth hormone to determine future clinical focus.
+To determine future clinical focus, blood chemistry evaluation should include thyroid profile, basal cortisol, prolactin, and growth hormone.

 Patients with hormonal deficiencies present with the following (Gounden 2021):